 The following are the 3 common types of gestational hypertension:

-- Chronic Hypertension– Women who have high blood pressure ( over 140/90) before pregnancy, early in pregnancy ( before 20 weeks), or carry it on after delivery.
+- Chronic Hypertension– Women who have high blood pressure (over 140/90) before pregnancy, early in pregnancy (before 20 weeks), or continue to have it after delivery.

 - Gestational Hypertension– High blood pressure that develops after week 20 in pregnancy and goes away after delivery.

 - Preeclampsia – Both chronic hypertension and gestational hypertension can lead to this severe condition after week 20 of pregnancy.
-Symptoms include high blood pressure and protein in the urine and can lead to serious complications for both mom and baby if not treated quickly.
+Symptoms include high blood pressure and protein in the urine.
+This can lead to serious complications for both mom and baby if not treated quickly.

-The following may increase the risk of developing gestational hypertension:
+The following women may have an increased risk of developing gestational hypertension:

 - Women whose sisters and mothers had PIH